photo of Claire McKay Bowen

 • Outside Affiliations

-Claire McKay Bowen is a principal research associate in the Center on Labor, Human Services, and Population and leads the Statistical Methods Group at the Urban Institute.
-Her research focuses on developing and assessing the quality of data privacy and confidentiality methods and improving science communication.
-In 2021, the Committee of Presidents of Statistical Societies identified her as an emerging leader in statistics for her technical contributions and leadership to statistics and the field of data privacy and confidentiality.
-Further, she is a member of the Census Scientific Advisory Committee and other data governance and privacy committees, as well as an adjunct professor at Stonehill College.
+In 2021, the Committee of Presidents of Statistical Societies identified Bowen as an emerging leader in statistics for her technical contributions and leadership to statistics and the field of data privacy and confidentiality.
+Further, she served as a member of the Census Scientific Advisory Committee, is on several other data governance and data privacy committees, and she is an adjunct professor at Stonehill College.

 Bowen holds an honors BS in mathematics and physics from Idaho State University and an MS and PhD in statistics from the University of Notre Dame.
 After completing her PhD, she worked at Los Alamos National Laboratory, where she investigated cosmic ray effects on supercomputers.